ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/overview.markdown

   **Shards**.

-* In most cases, sharding is implemented to allow efficient usage and management of exceptionally large databases (i.e. a 10 terrabytes DB).
+* In most cases, sharding is implemented to allow efficient usage and management of exceptionally large databases (i.e. a 10-terabyte DB).

-* Sharding is managed by RavenDB server, no special adaptation is required from clients when accessing a sharding-capable server or a sharded database.
+* Sharding is managed by the RavenDB server, no special adaptation is required from clients when accessing a sharding-capable server or a sharded database.
     * The client API is **unchanged** under a sharded database.
     * Particular modifications in RavenDB features under a sharded